benchmark-urbanism/cityseer-api/docs/util/graphs.md

 <FuncHeading>Returns</FuncHeading>
 <FuncElement name="graph" type="nx.Graph">

 A decomposed `networkX` graph with no edge longer than the `decompose_max` parameter.
 If `live` node attributes were provided, then the `live` attribute for child-nodes will be set to `True` if either or both parent nodes were `live`.
 Otherwise, all nodes wil be set to `live=True`.
+The `length` and `impedance` edge attributes will be set to match the lengths of the new edges.

 </FuncElement>